lawrennd/old_talks/_data-science/includes/happenstance-data.md

     assess their main target, the United Kingdom.}

 \notes{Historically, data was expensive.
 It was carefully collected according to a design.
-Statistical surveys are still expensive, but today there is a strong temptation to do it on the cheap.
-To use happenstance data to achieve what had been done in the past only through rigorous data-fieldwork.
-A Professor Efron points out, early attempts to achieve this, such as the Google flu predictor have been somewhat naive [@Ginsberg:detecting09;@Halevy:unreasonable09], but as these methodologies are gaining traction in the social sciences [@Salganik:bitbybit18] and the field of Computational Social Science [@Alvarez:computational16] emerges we can expect more innovation and
+Statistical surveys can still be expensive, but today there is a strong temptation to do them on the cheap, to use happenstance data to achieve what had been done in the past only through rigorous data-fieldwork, but care needs to be taken [@Wang-forecasting15].
+A Professor Efron points out, early attempts to achieve this, such as the Google flu predictor have been somewhat naive [@Ginsberg:detecting09;@Halevy:unreasonable09].[^elections] As these methodologies are gaining traction in the social sciences [@Salganik:bitbybit18] and the field of Computational Social Science [@Alvarez:computational16] emerges we can expect more innovation and